 Independent directors, as defined by the New York Stock Exchange, shall constitute a majority of the Board.
 Generally, independent directors are those who are not employees of the Company and who do not have relationships with the Company that would interfere with their ability to exercise independent judgment as a director.
 The Governance and Nominating Committee annually reviews any relationships that might affect whether a Director is independent.

 Directors are expected to acquire and hold stock in the Company within a reasonable period of time after election to the Board.
-The amount of such purchases and holdings should be meaningful to Directors in light of their individual financial circumstances.
+The amount of such purchases and holdings should be meaningful to Directors in light of their individual financial circumstances and comply with the Company’s stock ownership guidelines.

 Election of Directors